mjwelchphd/GalaxyRevisited/README.md

 $
 ```

-You can check updates you've made lis this:
+You can check updates you've made with this:

 ```script
 $ git status